AltaPay/plugin-magento1/README.md

    - Added support for shipping discounts
    - Shipping can be refunded as a regular order line
    - Added a list of limitations(subject to changes)
-* Bug fixture:
+* Bug fix:
    - Failed partial captures and refunds when Klarna used

 2.6.1
-* Bug fixture
+* Bug fix:
-    - Shipping details not correctly fetched from the payment gateway payload
+    - Shipping details not correctly read from the payment gateway payload

 2.6.0
-* Improvement
+* Improvement:
     - Parse the shipping details, from the payment gateway, at order creation when shipping modules are used

 2.5.0
-* Improvement
+* Improvement:
 	-  Added logs in key places
-* Bug fixtures
+* Bug fixes:
 	- Payment information not shown in the order view
 	- Missing or duplicated orders due to various reasons

 2.4.1
-* Bug fixture
+* Bug fix:
     - Error page shown on successful MobilePay payment

 2.4.0
-* Improvements
+* Improvements:
 	- Major refactoring in the notificationAction flow
 		- no redirected to successAction is being made, the order is created separately
 	- Handling discounts, particularly on price including tax
 	- Updates in terms of logging, for a better overview when something fails
-* Bug fixtures
+* Bug fix:
 	- Unit price not fetched correctly on price including taxes
-* Note
+* Note:
 	- The discounts cannot be properly fetched when following scenarios: Catalog prices: excluding tax, Apply customer tax: after discount, apply discount on prices:
 		- including tax
 		- excluding tax

 2.3.0
-* Improvements
+* Improvements:
 	- Added support for Gift Cards
 	- Added support for price rule discount in combination with cart discount
-* Bug fixtures
+* Bug fixes:
 	- Wrong total amount when comma is used as decimal on numbers over 3 digits
 	- Unit price including the tax amount in certain situations

 2.2.0
-* Improvements
+* Improvements:
 	- Added cart discount as a separate orderline, aligned with the payment gateway
 	- PHP SDK updates in order to perform captures on MOTO orders
 	- MOTO orders improvements:
 		- capture is now possible
 		- added more details (customer and transaction information) when order is created in the payment gateway
-* Bug Fixtures:
+* Bug fixes:
 	- Plugin versioning correctly parsed across all calls to the payment gateway
 	- Success action: reserve ID matching with the one from the createPayment request
 	- Notification action